 Yellow can: “YELLOW is simply more tasteful.”

 There’s a whole campaign in there.
 Not to mention the potential to build a brand.
-Remember Red Bull?
+Red Bull anyone?

 You’re not saying YELLOW cola tastes better although you might be implying that.
 And implication may be all you need to make a sale.

-Humour: “Buy one YELLOW cola and get a second full price.”
+Humour: “Buy one YELLOW cola and get a second one full price.”

 Of course, humour is also subjective.
 What’s funny to five random customers possibly isn’t to another five.
 So it’s important to have more than one humorous headline.
 Do it right and you’ve created another campaign idea and a brand personality.